V8859/robotGame/README.md

 ### For running in development

 - Clone Git repo
-- Switch to directory if not in correct directory
+- Switch to directory if not in correct directory `cd robotGame`
 - `npm install`
 - `npm run dev`